• Skip to primary navigation

 How to Make Zucchini Aglio e Olio

-STEP ONE: Prepare the garlic oil.
-In a small saucepan over medium heat, combine 1/4 cup olive oil and butter.
-Once the butter has melted, add the minced garlic and cook for 1 minute, until fragrant.
-Season lightly with salt and ground black pepper, then remove the saucepan from heat and set it aside.
+STEP ONE: Make the garlic oil.
+In a small saucepan over medium heat, combine ¼ cup olive oil and butter.
+Once the butter is melted, add the minced garlic and cook for 1 minute until fragrant.
+Season lightly with salt and black pepper.
+Remove from heat and set aside.

 STEP TWO: Cook the zucchini noodles.
-In a large skillet over medium heat, heat the remaining 1 tablespoon of olive oil and add the spiralized zucchini noodles.
-Pour in the water to help steam the noodles.
-Allow them to cook for about 5 minutes, stirring occasionally, until they are tender yet still firm (al dente).
-Carefully drain any excess liquid.
+In a large skillet over medium heat, warm the remaining 1 tablespoon of olive oil.
+Add the spiralized zucchini and pour in the water.
+Cook for about 5 minutes, stirring occasionally, until the noodles are tender but still firm.
+Drain any excess liquid carefully.

 STEP THREE: Combine and serve.
-Return the prepared zucchini noodles to the skillet and drizzle with the prepared garlic oil.
-Gently toss the noodles to ensure they are evenly coated.
-Sprinkle with Parmesan cheese and, if desired, add red pepper flakes for an extra kick.
-Serve immediately and enjoy this low-carb twist on a classic Italian pasta dish.
+Return the zucchini noodles to the skillet and drizzle with the garlic oil.
+Toss gently to coat.
+Top with Parmesan and red pepper flakes if using.
+Serve immediately.

 Zucchini Pasta Aglio e Olio (Oil and Garlic Zucchini Noodles) ~ Fresh zucchini replaces traditional noodles in this low carb version of an Italian classic.